longinus41/salary_demo/README.md

 ### withdraw
 `>withdraw [address] [amount]`

-Clami a certain amount of money.
+Claim a certain amount of money.
 For example, the initial balance of account A is _m_, and amount withdrawn is _c_, the balance will be _m-c_ after drawings.

 ## Development